tgut5510/tgut5510/README.md

 i create projects to practice my love of programming :boom:

-ive gathered some study resources to help the community :exclamation:
+ive gathered some leaerning resources to help the community :exclamation: